hannesdelbeke/brain/PKM/Obsidian/1 directional annotations.md

 ### challenges
 If linking to a specific line, what happens if the line changes? let's link to the whole doc, or thread for now.

+## Explorer
+I find myself in need to attach notes to files. e.g. this file contains this, or is used by this.

+[NoteZilla](https://www.conceptworld.com/Notezilla/Sticky-Notes-For-Windows) (paid 30$) nicely handles this by letting you stick notes to windows.
+The UX is not perfect but ok.
+Seems to work well on win 11 (2023) When pinning a note to a window, it disappears when the window is not active.
+**Where does the data live?**
+in a local database `%appdata%\Conceptworld\Notezilla\Notes9.db` which uses `SQLite format 3`
+(related,  [article](https://www.makeuseof.com/obsidian-dataview-notes-guide/) to turn Obsidian vault into a database)

+Notezilla covers the need to pin notes to a window, but it doesn't support bi-directional syncing with Obsidian.
+An Obsidian plugin could take care of this. recreating all stickies as md files, and syncing them back to the database when they are changed.
+#pluginidea